-As some of you know, I'm preparing an online course on tai chi, in which I'm trying my best to go back over all the old texts and make some sense of them for the 21st century.
-This week I was reading some of the Tai Chi classics, a series of collected writings by different tai chi masters, sages and gurus over the course of the arts history.
+As some of you know, I've been researching for my online courses on tai chi, in which I'm trying my best to go back over all the old texts and make some sense of them for the 21st century.
+This week I was reading some of the Tai Chi classics, a series of collected writings by different tai chi "masters", and "recognised" authorities of the art.

 WHAT IS CHI?
 PART 1